Yellow Sea Cup: Early history

-For nearly 10 years the expatriate club teams in Seoul, Beijing and Shanghai had found it difficult to play regular rugby games.
-Games that were truly competitive were even harder to find.

 The regular fixtures tended to be against the same local opposition which while a lot of fun was repetitive.
 Other matches were either hosting touring teams or going on tour around Asia and beyond.

 With this background, the Chairman of the Beijing Devils Rugby Club, Simon Drakeford, and the President of the Seoul Survivors Rugby Club, Ted Gray were chatting at the annual Manila 10s tournament in March 2004 and quickly agreed we needed to organise a tournament.
 They quickly brought in one of the founders of the Shanghai Hairy Crabs Rugby Club, Mark Thomas and started hatching plans for a league style tournament.

 The plans were developed in 2004.
 It was envisaged that having regular games between the 3 clubs would allow each club to play a regular scheduled 4 games each year.
 As there was a cup at stake it was hoped that the competition would give each team a reason to train and a truly competitive game.

 The format of playing home and away each year was agreed, with each half of the year having one home game and one away game.
 Having sorted this out the next big decision was to think of a name for the tournament.
 A number of options were considered, the Emperor’s Cup was an early favourite.
 The South East Asia Cup another.
 Euan “Scottish” Littleford from the Seoul Survivors first suggested the name the Yellow Sea Cup.
 As soon as it was mentioned, it was unanimously agreed that it was the right name.
 All teams would be flying over the Yellow Sea to play their games and the Yellow Sea linked together China and South Korea.